Evangelicals are firmly convinced of at least two, interrelated doctrines central to the gospel:

-- That justification is by faith alone, apart from any actions or works we do;
+- That justification is by faith alone, apart from our working to fulfill God’s moral requirements;

-- That “justification” refers to a one-time event where God makes a declaration that Jesus’ crosswork has been legally credited to us, and he therefore considers us righteous.
+- That “justification” refers to a one-time event where God makes a declaration that Jesus’ moral standing has been legally credited to us, and he therefore considers us to be in the right.

-Now it follows that if faith is the basis on which our works can be righteous, then those works themselves are excluded from the outset as the basis of their own righteousness—since apart from faith they would be sin!
-But if the works would be sin apart from faith, then certainly we are not declared righteous on their account, but on account of the faith.
+Now it follows that if faith is the basis on which our works can be pleasing to God, then those works themselves are excluded from the outset as the basis of their being so pleasing—apart from faith, they would be sin!
+But if the works would be sin apart from faith, then certainly we are not declared in the right on their account, but on account of the faith.

 What, then, are we to make of James 2:24?

 You see that a person is justified by works and not by faith alone.